How to Swim (band): Live

-Over the years the band have shared bills with several established acts including Sons and Daughters, Errors, Dananananaykroyd, Gravenhurst, The Phantom Band, Broken Records, The Twilight Sad, The Low Miffs, Dawn of the Replicants, Misty's Big Adventure, Wild Beasts, Kimya Dawson, My Life Story, Amusement Parks on Fire, The Fire Engines, The Bluebells and Trachtenburg Family Slideshow Players.
+Over the years the band have shared bills with established acts including Sons and Daughters, Errors, HENGE, Loki, Dananananaykroyd, Gravenhurst, The Phantom Band, Broken Records, The Twilight Sad, The Low Miffs, Dawn of the Replicants, Misty's Big Adventure, Wild Beasts, Kimya Dawson, My Life Story, Amusement Parks on Fire, The Fire Engines, The Twistettes, The Bluebells and Trachtenburg Family Slideshow Players.

 In 2006, the band took part in TBreak, an annual event sponsored by Tennents, giving bands the opportunity to appear at Scotland's T in the Park festival.
 The band were chosen to appear at one of several showcase events in May, viewed by a panel of judges.
 Ultimately, they were one of twelve acts selected, and performed at the festival on the Sunday evening.

 Following the festival, How to Swim were then selected for the show 'Best of TBreak' as part of Edinburgh's The Edge Festival.
 The band played at The Liquid Rooms, along with 3-Style, The Acute and Found.